neoforged/Documentation/docs/resources/server/loottables/lootconditions.md

 }
 ```

-During datagen, call `RandomChance#randomChance` with the number provider or a (constant) float value to construct a builder for this condition.
+During datagen, call `LootItemRandomChanceCondition#randomChance` with the number provider or a (constant) float value to construct a builder for this condition.

 ## `minecraft:random_chance_with_enchanted_bonus`